 Federal service contractors, subcontractors, staffing firms, and professional employer organizations will save time, money, and aggravation by obtaining appropriate guidance and advice from an expert.

 Morris possesses the experience and expertise to assist you in reviewing your SCA compliance practices, making corrections, and dealing with DOL.

-Morris limits his consulting practice to teleconferences, email, and research.
+Morris limits his consulting practice to teleconferences, email, review, and research.
 In the event that a client needs to deal with a consultant in person, Morris is knowledgeable of comparably-experienced consultants whom he can recommend.
-Please see the "Contact" page on this site and complete the form, or call Morris.
+Please see the "Contact" page on this site.

 Services are available nationally (via telephone conferences and email), including FLSA,Service Contract Act, and Davis-Bacon Act consultation, compliance assistance, DOL investigation guidance, self-audit coordination, and litigation support as a consulting expert.